Canonical bases for the quantum extended Kac-Moody algebras and Hall polynomials: Application of

-\centerline{\bf 7.
-Application of $\ch^s(\llz)$}
+\section{Application of $\ch^s(\llz)$}

-\nd{\bf 7.1} In \cite{H},A.Hubery have proved the existence of Hall polynomials on the tame quivers for Segre classes.
-In this subsection, by using the extension algebras of singularity Ringel-Hall algebras, we give a simple and direct proof for the existence of Hall polynomials on the tame quivers. .
+In \cite{H}, A.Hubery has proved the existence of Hall polynomials for tame quivers for Segre classes.
+In this subsection, by using the extension algebras of singular Ringel-Hall algebras, we give a simple and direct proof for the existence of Hall polynomials for tame quivers.